 I promise it will make a huge difference in the way you relate to each other if you will do this.
 After all, it is much easier to love someone who thinks you are great than someone who thinks you are a dud.

 Pitfall: A critical spirit is destructive.
-Yelling, criticism, sarcasm, tantrums, the silent treatment, or any other negative tactic will only eat away at the marriage.
+Yelling, criticism, sarcasm, tantrums, silent treatment, or any other negative and childish tactic will only eat away at the marriage.
 In fact, it will destroy it.
 There is no place for these behaviors.
 Stop now before it is too late.
 This is the best Christian marriage advice for any young or old couple is to show up to the conversation as an adult.

 This is the single biggest thing that changed my marriage.
 When I started praying for my husband, things changed.
 I started running to God and telling Him my issues instead of complaining to my husband or others.

 Pitfall: Be willing to let God work on you.
 Ask him to convict you of any ungodly behaviors you may be displaying.
 By all means, don’t try to control what God is doing with your husband.
 That is God’s business, not yours.
 This is the best Christian marriage advice for young couples I can ever give you.

 6. Unified Front